18F/e-manifest/README.md

 ## Running Locally

+0. Copy the secret.rb.template to secret.rb.
+See below CROMERR Signing
 1. Install Ruby
 2. Install Bundler (`gem install bundler`)
 3. Install Postgres and make sure postgres/bin is on your $PATH.
-4. Create an `e-manifest` database in your postgres instance.
+4. Start postgres if it isn't automatically running: `postgres -D /usr/local/var/postgres`
 5. Run `bundle install` to grab the required gems.
+4. Use `rake db:create:all` to create the databases.
+5. User `rake db:migrate` to transform the database structure to what is needed by the app.
+For test you will need to preface with env variables to indicate the environment: `RACK_ENV=test rake db:migrate`
 6. Run `rake serve`.
 This will build the Jekyll site and start the Sinatra server.
-If you have set a postgres username and password, try this: `DATABASE_URL=postgres://<postgres user>:<password>@localhost/emanifest rake serve` or configure the DATABASE_URL environment variable as you see fit.
+If you have set a postgres username and password, try this: `DATABASE_URL=postgres://<postgres user>:<password>@localhost/e-manifest rake serve` or configure the DATABASE_URL environment variable as you see fit.
+Otherwise the app will just use the config/database.yml.
 7. Go to `localhost:9292` and enjoy!

 ## Rake Tasks